 Use exhaust fans: Make good use of the exhaust fans in your bathroom and kitchen to eliminate excess moisture in the air.
-This will prevent growth of mold and mildew.
+This will prevent the growth of mold and mildew.

 Keep your home clean: While you may think that your home is absolutely clean because you spend an hour each day dusting and vacuuming, you may be surprised.
 Rather than just moving the dust around, many experts recommend that you should trap it using electrostatic cloth and microfiber and use a vacuum with a HEPA filter.

-Install an air purifier: There are high quality air cleaners available on the market that can successfully filter allergens such as dander, pollen, viruses, mold spores and bacteria.
+Install an air purifier: There are high-quality air cleaners available on the market that can successfully filter allergens such as dander, pollen, viruses, mold spores, and bacteria.

-Ensure the ducts are clean: Your ductwork may have dust, allergens and dirt that can stir up and get distributed through the home as conditioned air circulates through.
+Ensure the ducts are clean: Your ductwork may have dust, allergens, and dirt that can stir up and get distributed through the home as conditioned air circulates through.
 This makes it important to have the ducts inspected annually to ensure that there are no leaks or gaps where polluted air can enter inside through the crawlspace, attic, or basement.